 Hosting an Autism-Friendly Holiday Party

-If you don’t live with someone on the spectrum, but you are hosting and are expecting an autistic family member or friend, here are a couple of extra tips for you.
+If you don’t live with someone on the spectrum, but you are hosting and are expecting a family member or friend who is on the spectrum, here are a couple of extra tips for you.

 Do not get offended

 People on the spectrum are not fully aware of social cues and they tend to be very blunt and speak their mind.
 Do not get offended about anything that they may say to you.
 Don’t be surprised if they say that they don’t like your cooking, or your hair, or your house, or the gift you have given them.
 It is nothing personal, so please don’t take it as such.

 Keeping your response minimally emotional is important, especially in kiddos that are easily triggered into meltdowns.
 It's difficult with adults with autism because it's like an “oh you can dish it but can't take it” type of thing because they were blunt and you want to say a snide comment in return.
 It's not like that, though – most of us don't even realize what we are saying is considered “blunt” or rude.
 To top it off, we're also extra sensitive at time!
 When you respond to blunt comments, try to soften the blow a bit rather than helping it turn into a chaotic tornado of emotions.